KRADA: Known-region-aware Domain Alignment for Open-set Domain Adaptation in Semantic Segmentation: Experiments

+Table \ref{Table2} presents the results of GTA5 $\rightarrow$ Cityscapes.
+We can see that KRADA enables three CSDAS models to consistently outperform OSBP and improve the unknown-class IoU from 0\% to nearly 1\%, meanwhile obtaining margin gains in mIoU and mIoU$^{\ast}$ at the both last and best epochs.
 Overall, the results shown in Table \ref{Table1} and Table \ref{Table2} demonstrate that KRADA can enable CSDAS methods to identify unknown-class regions and promote a better overall adaptation by rejecting unknown-class regions and conducting the known-region-aware domain alignment.
 We also provide some qualitative segmentation results in Figure \ref{fig.7}.

-\textbf{Ablation studies\footnote[3]{For simplicity, we conduct ablation studies under the CLAN architecture where the training process is end-to-end instead of multiple training phases in FADA.
-Here we report the scores of the last epoch.
-Full results can be found in Appendix~\ref{appendix:B}.}:} To retain as many source images as possible, we select the minority classes to construct the unknown class in the above experiments.
+\textbf{Ablation studies:} 1) We tend to select the minority classes to construct the unknown class in the above experiments in order to retain as many source images as possible.
 Even though KRADA makes three CSDAS methods capable of detecting unknown regions, the unknown-class IoU values are not very large, especially for the GTA5 $\rightarrow$ Cityscape task in Table \ref{Table2}.
-This is because that the unknown class is a challenging class to segment due to the imbalance issue.
-To explore the effect of the composition of the unknown class, we conduct an extra ablation study.
+This is because the unknown class is a challenging class to segment due to the imbalance issue.
+To explore the effect of different compositions of the unknown class, we conduct an extra ablation study.
 We choose car and light to form a new unknown class in GTA5 $\rightarrow$ Cityscape where the car is a majority class.
-The results are shown in Table \ref{Table4}.
+The results are shown in Table \ref{Table3}.
 Compared to Table \ref{Table2}, there is a sharp overall decline in both mIoU and mIoU$^{\ast}$ since an easy class (car) is excluded from known classes.
-Comparatively, KRADA drastically increases the unknown-class IoU from 0.0\% to more than 20.0\% under the CLAN architecture.
+Comparatively, KRADA drastically increases the unknown-class IoU from 0\% to more than 22\% under the CLAN architecture and also improves mIoU and mIoU$^{\ast}$ by a large margin.